 Ambassadors

-We are proud to work closely with our ambassadors, including celebrities and public figures, who actively champion Honeypot and the children we support.
-Our ambassadors commit to an ongoing relationship with the charity, using their platforms and influence to raise awareness, attend key moments and help amplify our mission.
+We are proud to work closely with celebrities and public figures who actively champion Honeypot and the children we support.
 Together, they play an important role in helping us create happy memories and brighter futures for young carers and children aged 5–12 facing challenging circumstances.

 Friends of Honeypot

-Honeypot young carers have also been to a special event, hosted by The Brothers Trust, where they had the chance to meet with Tom and he always has words of encouragement for all the young carers we support.
+Actor Tom Holland has supported The Honeypot Children’s Charity through his family charitable foundation - The Brothers Trust.
+Honeypot young carers have also been to a special film screening of Spider-Man: No Way Home, hosted by The Brothers Trust, where they had the chance to meet with Tom, and he always has kind words of encouragement for all the children we support.

 Steven Mackintosh

-“It’s hard to imagine how tough covid must have been for these young carers, for them to have Honeypot and their incredible projects, the chance to be free and play, create and be children again, to have respite from their daily lives is priceless.”
+“It’s hard to imagine how tough Covid must have been for these young carers.
+For them to have Honeypot and their incredible projects, the chance to be free and play, create and be children again, to have respite from their daily lives is priceless.”

 Dan Snow